quixio/quix-samples/csharp/advanced/Bridge.AssettoCorsa/README.md

 ## Details

 - `Bridge.AssettoCorsa.sln`: The solution file describing what projects to include
-- `Bridge.AssettoCorsa`: Main project implementing all the code needed to read from the game and publish to Quix platform using the SDK.
+- `Bridge.AssettoCorsa`: Main project implementing all the code needed to read from the game and publish to Quix platform using the QuixStreams/SDK.
   - `Program.cs`: It contains all the relevant code to write telemetry data in real-time to Quix.
-It will let you learn and understand how to use our SDK.
+It will let you learn and understand how to use our Client Library (QuixStreams).
 - `Bridge.AssettoCorsa.Reader`: Contains game-specific logic for transforming the byte packets to usable data objects.

 ## Docs

-Check out the [SDK Docs](https://docs.quix.io/sdk-intro.html) for detailed usage guidance
+Check out the [QuixStreams Docs](https://quix.io/docs/client-library-intro.html) for detailed usage guidance

 ## Contribute